Media24si/m24-guidelines/docs/php/README.md

 ## Views

-Use snake-case for view files.
+Use kebab-case for view files.

 :thumbsup: